-Beginning January 15, 2009, the commissioner of health shall submit to the Legislative Commission on Health Care Access periodic progress reports on the implementation of this chapter and sections 256B.0751 to 256B.0754.
+Beginning January 15, 2009, the commissioner of health shall submit to the chairs and ranking minority members of the legislative committees with jurisdiction over health care policy and finance periodic progress reports on the implementation of this chapter and sections 256B.0751 to 256B.0754.

 For purposes of this section, the following terms have the meanings given them.

 (a) "Employee" means an employee currently on an employer's payroll other than a retiree or disabled former employee.

 (b) "Employer" means a person, firm, corporation, partnership, association, business trust, or other entity employing one or more persons, including a political subdivision of the state, filing payroll tax information on the employed person or persons.

 (c) "Section 125 Plan" means a cafeteria or premium-only plan under section 125 of the Internal Revenue Code that allows employees to pay for health coverage premiums with pretax dollars.

 (d) "Small employer" means an employer with two to 50 employees.

 (a) Effective July 1, 2009, all employers with 11 or more current full-time equivalent employees in this state shall establish and maintain a Section 125 Plan to allow their employees to purchase individual market or employer-based health coverage with pretax dollars.
 Nothing in this section requires employers to offer or purchase group health coverage for their employees.
 The following employers are exempt from the Section 125 Plan requirement: